efekarakus/efekarakus-blog/_posts/2025-01-08-goodput-degradation-in-rate-limited-systems.md

 Therefore, a simple remedy to make sure we do as much good work as possible is to throttle at the service entry point.
 For our simple setup where there's a single dependency and calls complete in under one second, this throttle threshold turns out to be $$\frac{capacity}{n}$$.
 Naturally, setting up input throttling causes messages to pile up in the input queue since we cannot keep up with the arrival rate.
 This means we need a strategy for handling excess messages such as only processing a sample of messages.

+> _Thanks to Mitchell Valine for highlighting this observation and the discussions on Slack!_

 [^1]: The source code for the simulations is available on [github](https://gist.github.com/efekarakus/77ba91221a1cbdf4a8db2ba146b91f3d).